prateekkalra/prism-algolia/TECHNICAL_AND_BUSINESS_DOCUMENTATION.md

 Prism is positioned to become the leading AI-powered knowledge companion, transforming how organizations create, search, and interact with their institutional knowledge.
 The combination of advanced AI, enterprise search, and intuitive user experience creates a compelling value proposition that addresses real business needs while providing a foundation for future innovation.

 ---

-*This technical and business documentation provides a comprehensive overview of Prism's capabilities, architecture, and market position.
-For additional technical details, API specifications, or business inquiries, please refer to the development team or business stakeholders.*